sofianeikkour/Multinomial-Na-ve-Bayes-Classifier---The-Youtube-Dataset/README.md

 # Multinomial-Naïve-Bayes-Classifier---The-Youtube-Dataset

 **Context and Objective:** In this use case, we will explore a database extracted from the Youtube website.
-This database will be used to build multinomial Naïve Bayes classifier capable of filtering spam messages and ham messages.
+This database will be used to build a multinomial Naïve Bayes classifier capable of filtering spam messages and ham messages.

 **Datasets:**
 The database contains five CSV files, each with a set of comments from five Youtube videos.
 Each of the CSV files contains the following columns: